 The requirement that communities "affirmatively further" fair housing dates to the federal Fair Housing Act of 1968.
 To ensure that communities and regions were meeting this fair housing obligation, the Obama Administration issued the Affirmatively Furthering Fair Housing rule (AFFH) and related planning requirements.

 While all local governments must still comply with the legal obligation of affirmatively furthering fair housing, the notice extends the deadline for submission of an Assessment of Fair Housing to all local government consolidated plan program participants to October 31, 2020.

-In the meantime, communities are still required to provide AFFH Consolidated plan certification in accordance with regulations that existed prior to the publication of the AFFH final rule on August 17, 2015.
+In the meantime, communities are still required to provide AFFH Consolidated plan certification per regulations that existed before the publication of the AFFH final rule on August 17, 2015.

 The change is effective immediately, though HUD is seeking public comment on the extension until March 6, 2018.

 HUD claims the delay is necessary to provide communities with additional technical assistance and resources to comply, but civil rights and other advocates fear the delay will result in a permanent repeal of the mandates of affirmatively furthering fair housing.

 "HUD's analysis identified several reasons that merit a delay of AFH submission deadlines, including program participants' need for additional technical assistance," the notice stated.
 "HUD determined that many program participants struggled to meet the regulatory requirements of the AFFH rule, such as developing goals that could be reasonably expected to result in meaningful actions to overcome the effects of contributing factors and related fair housing issues."